TommyCoute/LMNOP/README.md

     ''))))))))
 1.2.
 Location__c (text, 255) - The event location for hosting a movie night
 1.3.
 Movie_Title__c (text, 255) - Displays the selected movie suggestion
 1.4.
+Organizer_Email__c (formula text) - Contains the email address of the movie night organizer using the following formula:
+     CreatedBy.Email
-Showtime__c (date/time) - The event date/time, used for the calendar and to determine when voting is over 1.5.
+1.5.
+Showtime__c (date/time) - The event date/time, used for the calendar and to determine when voting is over 1.6.
 Unregistered_Audience__C (long text area) - Lists email addresses for audience members who have been invited to a movie night, but not yet registered
 2. Movie_Audience__c - Junction object between Movie Nights and Contacts 2.1.
 Attending__c (checkbox) - Indicates if the invited audience contact will be attending the movie night 2.2.
 Contact__c (master-detail)